Financial literacy

 Ensure customers pay on time

-All too often, you unintentionally damage your own cash flow system by poorly managing your revenue cycle and by making it difficult for customers to pay you.
+All too often, you unintentionally damage your own cash flow system by poorly managing your revenue cycle and making it difficult for customers to pay you.
 Here are a few tips that will guarantee you put cash back into your bank account faster and more efficiently:

-Set up a quick, but regular invoicing schedule
+Set up an efficient, consistent invoicing schedule

 Use an automated billing tool